emoncms/emoncms/docs/RaspberryPi/read-only.md

     sudo mv /etc/mtab /etc/mtab.orig
     sudo ln -s /proc/self/mounts /etc/mtab

 The Pi will now run in Read-Only mode from the next restart.

-Before restarting create two shortcut commands to switch between read-only and write access modes.
+Before restarting create two scripts to switch between read-only and write access modes.
+These scripts are in the emonPi git repo and can be installed with:

-Firstly “ rpi-rw “ will be the command to unlock the filesystem for editing, run
+Firstly “ rpi-rw “ will be the command to unlock the filesystem for editing, and "rpi-ro" will put the system back to read-only mode:

-    sudo nano /usr/bin/rpi-rw

-and add the following to the blank file that opens

-    #!/bin/sh
-    sudo mount -o remount,rw /dev/mmcblk0p2  /
-    echo "Filesystem is unlocked - Write access" echo "type ' rpi-ro ' to lock"

-save and exit using ctrl-x -> y -> enter and then to make this executable run

-    sudo chmod +x  /usr/bin/rpi-rw

-Next “ rpi-ro “ will be the command to lock the filesytem down again, run

-    sudo nano /usr/bin/rpi-ro

-and add the following to the blank file that opens

-    #!/bin/sh
-    sudo mount -o remount,ro /dev/mmcblk0p2  /
-    echo "Filesystem is locked - Read Only access" echo "type ' rpi-rw ' to unlock"

-save and exit using ctrl-x -> y -> enter and then to make this executable run

-    sudo chmod +x  /usr/bin/rpi-ro
+    sudo ln -s /home/pi/emonpi/rpi-ro /usr/bin/rpi-ro
+    sudo ln -s /home/pi/emonpi/rpi-rw /usr/bin/rpi-rw

 Lastly reboot for changes to take effect